 Yulia earned a master’s degree in economics from Ternopil National Economic University and a bachelor’s degree in financial management from Utrecht University.
 She is currently pursuing a master of science in applied analytics at Columbia University.
 She is also a classical violinist and has a music degree from a Soviet music school.

-Wilson directs the team that creates and manages content on the Columbia home page, the Columbia News website, and the University’s main social media feeds.
 A graduate of NYU’s Tisch School of the Arts, he has a multifaceted background in journalism and digital media production, including stints managing the national copyreading desk at The Wall Street Journal, overseeing science and technology coverage at Fox, crafting financial news at CNN, and working both on-set and behind the scenes at HBO and PBS.
-When not on campus at Columbia, he teaches undergraduate writing at CUNY, where he is also slowly working toward an MFA in creative writing.
-His play, The Actons, recently won the David Dortort Prize.
+When not on campus at Columbia, he teaches undergraduate writing at CUNY City College, where he earned an MFA in creative writing.
+His play, The Actons, won the David Dortort Prize.

-Susan Ellingwood is the executive director of public affairs.
-Previously, she spent fifteen years at The New York Times on the Books desk and in Opinion, where she was a founding editor of Room for Debate, The Conversation, and On Campus.
-Susan has also worked at the Committee to Protect Journalists, The Wall Street Journal, and The New Republic.
-She holds a BA in Russian and international studies from Dickinson College and did her graduate work at Oxford University.
+Susan Ellingwood is the associate vice president of public affairs at Columbia University.
+Prior to joining Columbia in 2019, she spent more than 25 years in journalism, most recently at The New York Times on the Books desk for three years, and in Op-Ed and Opinion for 15 years, where she was a founding editor of Room for Debate, The Conversation, and On Campus.
+Susan has also worked at the Committee to Protect Journalists, The Wall Street Journal, Brill's Content, The New Republic, and The New Yorker.
+She holds a BA in Russian and international studies from Dickinson College and did her graduate work at St. Antony's College, Oxford University.
 She is the editor of two books (What We Saw and America At War) and a producer of the Times-HBO documentary, Last Letters Home.

 Robert joined Columbia in 2005 with twenty years of progressive business, management, and cultural experience with diverse organizations, such as universities, art galleries, museums, technology companies, and public relations agencies.
 His PR clients included IBM, General Electric, Tyco, Intel, and General Motors.
 Previously, he held senior positions at the Illinois Arts Council, the American Craft Museum, and the Aperture Foundation.